When you have been appointed as an administrator by the Victorian Civil and Administrative Tribunal (VCAT), your role is to:

 - provide annual accounts to VCAT.

 VCAT must reassess the order within 12 months unless it has stated otherwise in the order.
-At the time, VCAT will consider whether you have performed your duties as a guardian.
+At the time, VCAT will consider whether you have performed your duties as an administrator.

-There are possible legal consequences for guardians if they act dishonestly or negligently.
+There are possible legal consequences for administrators if they act dishonestly or negligently.
 It is, therefore, important that you take your duties seriously.

-If you are unsure of your duties and responsibilities as a guardian, or would like some guidance regarding a particular decision, you can write to VCAT and request advice.
+If you are unsure of your duties and responsibilities as an administrator, or would like some guidance regarding a particular decision, you can write to VCAT and request advice.
 You may also phone OPA’s Advice Service for assistance.

 Additional important information about your role is in the Administration Guide.